mikenewbuild/mikefallows/posts/handling-dark-mode-in-html-emails.md

 ## Providing alternative colours

 As a fallback for clients that may not support alternative colour schemes I set my light styles first, and then used the media query to override those styles for dark mode.
-Pug allows you to store values in a variable to be used later.
-Normally I would use CSS Variables (Custom Properties) but support for that is still patchy for emails.
-I created a set of variables for my default colours, and then a matching set of alternative inverted colours.
+Pug allows you to store values in a [variable](https://pugjs.org/language/interpolation.html) that can be interpolated into strings.
+Normally on the web I would use CSS Variables (Custom Properties) but support for that is still patchy for emails.

+I created a set of variables for my "default" colours, and then a matching set of alternative "inverted" colours.
 This helped keep everything symmetrical and made it easier not to miss any elements that I needed to account for in dark mode.

-Here's a basic example declaring some default colours for the element with a class of `.document` that I used for the root of my email, and then decalring the inverted colours for dark mode.
+Here's a basic example declaring some default colours for the element with a class of `.document` that I used for the root of my email, and then declaring the inverted colours for dark mode.

 ```css
 .document {